fcesc-code/aboutme/STYLEGUIDE.md

 - styles/
   - base/
-    - // mostly variables and mixins to use anywhere
+    _mostly variables and mixins to use anywhere_
     - _breakpoints.sass
     - _colors.sass
     - _typography.sass
     - _reset.sass
-    - // we `@foward` them in the index, so that they can be easily used in our code without having to import each single file
+    _we `@foward` them in the index, so that they can be easily used in our code without having to import each single file_
     - _index.sass
   - components/
-    - // elements reusable anywhere
+    _elements reusable anywhere_
-    - _Examples: button, dropdown_
+    - Examples: button, dropdown,...
   - layouts/
-    - \/\/ There play a role organizing the layout, mostly match semanting html elements
+    _There play a role organizing the layout, mostly match semanting html elements_
     - _body.sass
     - _header.sass
     - _footer.sass
     - _etc..._
   - pages/
-    - // where everything get mixed to design a page layout
+    _where everything gets mixed to design a page layout_

 ### File and module imports